-To prevent complications, the clinician should be familiar with the shoulder anatomy.
+To prevent complications, the clinician should be familiar with the glenohumeral (GH) joint and shoulder girdle anatomy.

 The only absolute contraindication to the procedure is cellulitis overlying the entry point; however, known bacteremia is a relative risk as this procedure in the bacteremic patient could theoretically seed the joint space.
 High suspicion for bacterial joint infection should prompt synovial fluid analysis even in the bacteremic patient as the risks of improper or incomplete treatment of a septic joint far outweigh the theoretical risk of seeding the joint with bacteria.
 Another relative contraindication is a bleeding disorder or anticoagulant therapy as this could introduce hemarthroses; however, this risk is low compared to risks associated with bacterial joint infection.
 Prosthetic joints are considered to be a relative contraindication by some outside of a sterile, surgical environment.
 However, emergent arthrocentesis may be required if a sterile OR environment is not available.